teetow/screenzap/README.md

 Press the configured shortcut (default is `ctrl-alt-shift-4`), drag to select a screen region, and take your screenshot.
 It will go on the clipboard.

+Double-click the tray icon (or choose **Sanitize Clipboard** from the menu) to open the clipboard editor.
+Screenzap now automatically picks the right surface: image captures launch the annotated image editor, while text-only clips launch a minimalist VSCode-style text editor with monospace rendering, multi-cursor editing, and regex find/replace.
+Both editors expose Save, Save As…, and Save to Clipboard actions.

+The text editor theme (fonts, caret, and the new C-like syntax colors) is driven by `%LOCALAPPDATA%\Screenzap\text-editor-theme.json`.
+Edit and save that file while the editor is open to live-reload the palette.
+Available color keys include `background`, `foreground`, `caret`, `selection`, `keyword`, `type`, `string`, `comment`, `number`, `operator`, and `preprocessor`.

 ### Modifier keys

 * Shift -- make selection square